krishna2/krishna2.github.io/vs.md

      - Take away only the good parts that you can apply to your life.
    - In all cases, continue the quest for truth.

 The last point deserves a call out.
-If not anything else, if there are morals, models, (either a way of thinking and understanding or as a role model of a superhero or a sage or person or thing) principles, techniques, ideas that you can use in your day to day life to be happy, to be at peace, to have a right perspective, to be of great benefit to others and helpful, then the works have done their purpose.
+If not anything else, if there are morals, models, (either a way of thinking and understanding or as a role model of a superhero or a sage or person or thing) principles, techniques, ideas that you can use in your day to day life to be happy, to be at peace, to have a right perspective, to be of great benefit to others and be helpful, then the works have done their purpose.
 Take the best, leave the rest.

 After patiently teaching Arjuna for a solid 17 chapters (the teaching begins only in the 2nd chapter), Krishna concludes by saying that he has taught him everything and he can `यथेच्छसि तथा कुरु - yathechChasi tathA kuru - do what you like`.